 In older grade levels, parental engagement might need to look different to be more effective in supporting student academic success.
 Research has shown that middle school students perform worse on homework assignments when adults give direct aid and feedback — and yet this kind of support may feel natural for a parent to want to give to their child.

-By baking family partnership opportunities into students’ homework assignments, educators scaffold parent engagement in student growth and make learning visible.
+By baking family partnership opportunities into students’ homework assignments, teachers scaffold parent engagement in student growth and make learning visible.

 Continuous improvement means that educators collect data from their stakeholders on a regular basis, using the information to understand the impact of family engagement strategies.
 Webster also reminds educators to celebrate what is working in parallel to tweaking what needs improvement.
 This is not a one-time event, but rather an ongoing cycle of evolution and communication throughout the school year.

-Data is a crucial component to building a process of continuous improvement when it comes to family engagement in schools.
+Data is a crucial component to building a process of such continuous improvement.

 Family feedback surveys offer educators a quick and simple way to gather information about parent perceptions, concerns, goals, and other crucial insights that might benefit student learning.
-An effective family feedback survey is accessible to every member of the school community — even those harder to reach families that don’t often attend school events or or otherwise less communicative with educators.
+An effective family feedback survey is accessible to every member of the school community — even those harder to reach families that don’t often attend school events or are otherwise less communicative.

-ParentPowered curricula allows schools and other community-based organizations to send customized surveys throughout the school year allowing them to quickly gather input via text message from families that have crossed their community.
+ParentPowered allows schools and other community organizations to send customized surveys throughout the year to quickly gather input via text message from families that have crossed their community.
 These surveys can be translated into multiple languages too, which is critical because family feedback surveys are especially useful for engagement with multilingual communities.

-Honig offers a few tips for building a family feedback survey and ensuring all parents have the opportunity to participate:
+Honig offers a few tips for building a family feedback survey and ensuring all family members have the opportunity to participate:

-- Know your what/why/how. educators should make sure they are aligned on what they need to know from families, why they need this information, and how they plan to utilize family input.
+- Know your what/why/how. educators should make sure they are aligned on what they need to know from families, why they need this information, and how they plan to utilize family input in children’s education.
 This will ensure educators collect valuable and usable feedback — and also signals to families that their voices matter.